 I wait.
 Anticipating the spring that’s coming and the promise of beautiful things.
 But the pace feels behind, and when the sky brings a shower of snow instead of spring rain, the idea of flourishing greens taunt like a cruel joke.

-But regardless of my perception, the thaw continues on.
+But regardless of my perception, the thaw continues.
 Backward and forward, side to side, in a dance I can never quite figure out.
-Melting ice flows steadily one day then twirls into a frozen mass the next; the confusing rhythm takes its toll on all created matter and I sway wearily with the trees.
+Melting ice flows steadily one day, then twirls into a frozen mass the next; the confusing rhythm takes its toll on all created matter, and I sway wearily with the trees.

 Yet, they stand firm.
 Though their branches sway or even break, they remain planted.

 They wait for the life that's in the making beneath the dirt.
 They wait to bear the blooms that come after the long labor of winter.
 They wait because they know their purpose is to flourish in the light of the sun.

 Spring eventually comes and prospers; just because I can’t see the blossoms doesn’t mean they're not being established beneath the surface.